-Anglo-Saxon tribes of Britain.
+Napmyn is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Napmyn family once lived one of several places named Knapp in England.
 The word knapp comes from the Old English "cnoepp," meaning a hilltop or summit.
-CITATION[CLOSE]

 Early Origins of the Napmyn family

 The surname Napmyn was first found in Cambridgeshire where the Hundredorum Rolls of 1273 list John Cnape as holding estates there at that time.
 The same rolls also list John Knapp, Buckinghamshire.
 Kirby's Quest lists Margaret atte Cnappe in Somerset, temp.
 Edward I. The Yorkshire Poll Tax Rolls of 1379 include: Johannes Knape and Johannes Knaype.

 William atte Kneppe was listed in Place Names of Surrey in 1294, Henry de Cnappe was listed in Place Names of Devon in 1301.

 Another source notes: "Knapp is an old south of England name.
 In the 14th century an influential family of Bristol citizens bore this name.
 Knapp was the name of an ancient gentle family of Berkshire, a branch of which two centuries ago came into the possession of the manor of Little Linford, Buckinghamshire."